To ensure geese management is a success, the community will need to work together.

 The Resort Municipality is seeking volunteers for the following activities:

 Hazing geese with dogs is an effective deterrence technique and a key part of our geese management strategy.

 Your role: Volunteer to walk your dog and haze geese for a minimum of three weekdays (Monday through Friday) per week, either in the mornings or evenings throughout spring and summer.

 Dogs are to run or swim towards geese to scare them off of our beaches (CARDA dogs or obedient, trained dogs that chase balls are well suited).

 - a free dog training and assessment session, and once the dog is approved by the trainer you will join Whistler's Geese Management Committee (GMC);

-- an RMOW and GMC badge for your dog;
+- an RMOW and GMC vest for your dog;

-- permission to walk your dog off leash in all RMOW parks; and
+- permission to walk your dog off leash in RMOW parks adjacent to lakes; and

 - invitations to all RMOW volunteer events.